Vistahm/ewc/readme.md

 3. **Run the program:**
  `./ewc`

- You can also move the executable file to your `/usr/local/bin` directory to use it globally on you machine.
+ You can also move the executable file to your `/usr/local/bin` directory to use it globally on your machine.
 ```
 mv ./ewc /usr/local/bin
 ```